simono41/go-ical-ntfy-reminder/README.md

-# Your Go Application
+# GO ical ntfy reminder

-This is a simple Go application that does iCalendar files (.ics) analyzes and sends notifications by email based on the events in these iCalendar files.
+This is a simple Go application that does iCalendar files (.ics) analyzes and sends notifications by ntfy based on the events in these iCalendar files.

 ## Prerequisites